fossabot/Records/README.md

 // sourcery:end
 ```

-By declaring conformance to `Fetchable` and adding annotation marks for sourcery, the following auto-completing syntax is at your disposal (once you compile with cmd + b).
+By declaring conformance to `Fetchable`, adding annotation marks for sourcery and settings codgen to 'manual', the following auto-completing syntax is at your disposal (once you compile with cmd + b).

 ```swift
 // Query all for first name that BEGINSWITH[cd] `Maggie` ignoring other attributes.